| |

 I like to serve this chili with a big chunk of cornbread and either cheese or sour cream to make it a real meal.
 The spiced beans and meat with deep chili flavor pair well with the cool, brighter flavors of the cornbread and dairy.

-A Quick Basic Chili Recipe
+A Quick Basic Blue Ribbon Cowboy Chili Recipe

-This chili comes together pretty quickly.
+This blue ribbon cowboy chili comes together pretty quickly.
 It’s the perfect dish for a weekday night when you don’t want to put a lot of effort into dinner, but you want something delicious, hearty, with leftovers for lunch the next day.
 The only thing you chop in this recipe is the onion!

 We eat this chili year-round, not just in the winter.
 In the summer, pair it with a michelada an eat outside, under the early-evening sun.
 YUM!